cs544-wisc/s24/p3/README.md

 pip3 install grpcio==1.60.1 grpcio-tools==1.60.1 --break-system-packages
 ```

-Feel free to setup a virtualenv or similar if you comfortable.
+Feel free to setup a virtualenv or similar if you are comfortable.
 Otherwise, the above is also acceptable.

 Create a file called `mathdb.proto` containing a service called `MathDb`.
 Specify `syntax="proto3";` at the top of your file.